 The fact that your lawyer is on the Barclays conveyancing panel is a help.
 It would almost certainly delay matters if they were not.
 However, no conveyancer should guarantee a timeframe for your conveyancing, due to third parties outside of your control such as delays caused by lenders,conveyancing search providers or by the other side’s solicitors.
 The time taken is often determined by the number of parties in a chain.

-I am assisting my mother sell her house in Corfe Mullen.
-Does the solicitor arrange the EPC or should I organise this?
+I am assisting my mother sell her property in Corfe Mullen.
+Does the conveyancer commission an EPC or it is for the seller to coordinate?

-Following the abolition of HIPs, energy assessments remained a compulsory component of selling a property.
-An energy assessment needs to be commissioned before the property is put on the market.
-This is not a task that lawyers ordinarily organise.
-Where you are using a Corfe Mullen conveyancing solicitor they may be able to arrange energy performance certificates given their contacts with long established local providers
+Following the abolition of Home Packs, energy performance certificates was retained a compulsory component of selling a property.
+An energy assessment must be commissioned in advance of the property being advertised.
+This is not as aspect of the sale process that conveyancers normally arrange.
+If you are instructing a Corfe Mullen conveyancing solicitor they might be able to arrange energy assessments given their relationships with reputable local providers